MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

 - **Evidence**: Shows the number of entities found.
 Select :::image type="icon" source="media/mdo-investigations-evidence-icon.png" border="false"::: to go to the **Evidence** tab for more information.

 - **Pending approval**: Shows how long the system has been waiting for an admin to do the suggested manual remediation action (for example, soft delete an email message).
-Select :::image type="icon" source="media/mdo-investigations-pending-approval-icon.png" border="false"::: to go to the **Pending actions** tab tab for more information.
+Select :::image type="icon" source="media/mdo-investigations-pending-approval-icon.png" border="false"::: to go to the **Pending actions** tab for more information.

   After an admin does the action, this item is replaced by **Waited for user approval**.